Convert a Path to a Shape Layer in Photoshop

-Although creating paths with the pen tool is difficult at first, the process becomes easier with practice and is well worth the effort.
+Although creating paths with the pen tool is difficult at first, the process becomes easier with practice and is well worth the effort for the designer.
 Every path is vector-based which means you can scale it larger or smaller without any quality loss.

 In case you didn't already know, shape layers are merely paths that can hold fills & outlines.
 This also means you can apply layer effects and even filters if you convert the same into a smart object.

-1. Drawing the Path
+1. Draw the Path in Photoshop

 Bring the shape all the way around back to where you started and click back onto the first anchor point to close the path.
 The pen icon will have a little circle next to it when you're about to close the path.

-Even with a solid fill color you can still achieve a gradient or pattern background using layer effects.
-But if you want to try out the different methods feel free to experiment.
+Even with a solid fill color, you can still achieve a gradient or pattern background using layer effects.
+But if you want to try out the different methods, feel free to experiment.

-Once you click any of these choices (for now let's do solid color) a New Layer window appears.
+Once you click any of these choices (for now, let's do solid color) a New Layer window appears.
 You might give this shape layer a name, opacity, or blend mode.
-But all of this stuff can be changed later so just hit OK and then you can choose the fill color.
+But all of this stuff can be changed later, so just hit OK, and then you can choose the fill color.
 It'll default to your foreground color but feel free to change this if needed.

-If you want to change the shape layer's fill color at a later point just double-click on the layer icon in the layers palette.
-Or you can choose one of the shape tools (doesn't matter which one) and while selecting the newly-created shape layer just change the fill option directly from the options bar.
+If you want to change the shape layer's fill color at a later point, just double-click on the layer icon in the layers palette.
+Or you can choose one of the shape tools (doesn't matter which one), and while selecting the newly-created shape layer, just change the fill option directly from the options bar.

 3. Adding Effects

 If you right-click on the shape layer and choose “Convert to Smart Object” the shape itself is now editable within a .PSB file.
-Much like the PSD(PhotoShop Document) file format the PSB (PhotoShop Big) contains pixel information which relates to filters, layer effects, graphics, and of course vector work.
-Sometimes you'll find PSB files as separate documents but in this case the PSB would saved within the PSD document.
-This allows you to add something called smart filters onto a vector item which would typically require destructive filters.
+Much like the PSD file format, the PSB (Photoshop Big) contains pixel information that relates to filters, layer effects, graphics, and of course, vector work.

-Basically a Smart Object is like a compartmentalized image stored within the main document.
-No data is lost between the shape layer to smart object conversion and there are quite a few benefits to using the smart object.
+Basically, a Smart Object is like a compartmentalized image stored within the main document.
+No data is lost between the shape layer to smart object conversion, and there are quite a few benefits to using the smart object.
 It all depends on what you need to do with the shape.